Parliament approves Justice Torkornoo as third female chief justice of Ghana | Ghana News Agency

 “Mr Speaker, the nominee showed character, competence and dexterity in the knowledge of the law.
 She pledged to interpret the law without fear or favour if approved as the Chief Justice of the Republic of Ghana,” he said.

-Seconding the Motion, Mr Kwame Governs Agbodza, Minority Chief Whip, expressed concerns on the nominee’s views on citizenship during her vetting process.
+Seconding the Motion, Mr Kwame Governs Agbodza, Minority Chief Whip, expressed concerns about the nominee’s views on citizenship during her vetting process.

 He explained her stance would lead to the miscarriage of justice for the citizenry and needed to be reversed.